bjaegerthomas/tech-interview-prep/udemy computer science algorithms/sliding windows/max subarray/README.md

 Full disclosure I watched the video again on sliding windows and the example they gave was this exact problem so it was hard to not kind of know what they were looking for.

+*UPDATE* I did my best to not copy the code and try and recall the logic from the lesson.
+My code works after a few iterations and some syntax issues but now i need to check it against the given solution.

 ## Given Solution

 ## Thoughts after Solution